 For boarders’ free weekends and school holidays, boarders travelling home by train are driven to Kilmore East station by staff.
 Staff can also organise transport for students to the airport if required.

 Are boarders allowed weekend leave?

 Yes, with permission from their parents/guardians and head of house, boarders can take leave and stay with designated hosts.

 Can I visit my child on the weekend and take them out?

-Yes, with permission from the head of house, you are welcome to take your son or daughter out any time after school on weekdays and from 3.20 on Friday to 6pm on Sunday if there are no college commitments, boarding community events and if school work is up-to-date.
-Once a term we hold a ‘closed weekend’ where we ask boarders not to take leave.
-On such a weekend they participate in community events, personal development and social activities to build their sense of family and community.
+Yes, once informing the Head of House, you are welcome to take your son or daughter out any time after school on weekdays and from 3.20 on Friday to 6pm on Sunday if there are no college commitments, boarding community events and if school work is up-to-date.

 What if my child needs medical attention?